 Tip: Be sure to wash your powder brushes regularly.
-Once a week is ideal.
+Once a week is ideal if you’re using it daily.
 Read: How To Wash Your Makeup Brushes

 Benefit to the skin: Liquid foundations can fill in lines, wrinkles and pores, making them less noticeable so the skin appears smoother and they do also provide excellent coverage.
-They also help to create a layer of protection to help retain moisture in the skin, especially in drying environments like the winter months and airplanes.
+They also help to create a layer of protection to help retain moisture in the skin, especially in drying environments like during the winter months and while on an airplane.

 What to look for: There have been amazing advancements in liquid foundations, so there are many good ones available.
 Look for one that is lightweight and contains the ingredients dimethicone or silicone, as they do an excellent job in making the skin look exceptionally smooth.
 A liquid makeup should also contain sunscreen to give added anti-aging protection.
 (However, makeup with sunscreen should NEVER take the place of a sunscreen moisturizer like Daily Protection SPF 30.)